aerjay/algal-blooms/README.md

 #### Existing Models
 Many models exist which predict the size of algae populations given a set of parameters, however they do not predict when the explosive growth of an algal bloom will occur in a water body. additionally, most studies are concentrated in a particular region and while some models can be extended to multiple regions with similar environments, there is no globally applicable model yet.

+[3] Beaulieu et al. (2013) has shown that broad models across multiple water bodies are unable to explain much of the variation in cyanobacteria biomass, and multiple measurements throughout a growth season are needed to form adequate models within a region.
+As such, algal bloom prediction will likely need to be on the mesoscale/regional level

 [2] Linear models, nutrition (P & N), temperature, water column stability, and forms of inorganic nitrogen.
-North American models are suitable for estimating total cyanobacterial biomass from any particular temperate region in Canada.
+North American models are suitable for estimating total cyanobacterial biomass from temperate region in Canada.

 However, significantly different regions (e.g. temperate Canada vs. southeast Asia) are not comparable